 - We are collecting data on our biodiversity to help protect our plants and animals.

 - We are raising the standards for Environmental Sustainable Design in the planning scheme for all new developments.

 How are we reaching zero net emissions?

-Council’s emissions mostly come from electricity use in our buildings (town halls, children’s services, community centres, libraries etc), followed by streetlights and fleet vehicles.
+Council’s emissions mostly come from our fleet vehicles and energy use in our buildings and streetlights.